NDS for Azure - Installation and Management

 Overview

-• Deploy UniFS as a Service (UaaS) in Microsoft Azure.
+• Deploy UniFS as a Service (UaaS) in Microsoft Azure (NDS is a component of the UaaS platform).

 • Enable and configure NDS for one or more volumes.